cloudflare/next-on-pages/README.md

 - Click on _Save and Deploy_ to start the deployment (this first deployment won't be fully functional as the next step is also necessary)
 - Go to the Pages project settings page (_Settings_ > _Functions_ > _Compatibility Flags_), add the `nodejs_compat` for both the production and preview and make sure that the **Compatibility Date** for both production and preview is set to at least `2022-11-30`.

-> If you don't want to set up a git repository, you can build your `_worker.js` file (as indicated in [Local Development](#local-development)) and publish your application manually via the [wrangler's pages publish command](https://developers.cloudflare.com/workers/wrangler/commands/#publish-1) instead (but you'll still need to set the `NODE_VERSION` environment variable and the `nodejs_compat` flag for your project in the Cloudflare dashboard).
+> If you don't want to set up a Git repository, you can build your `_worker.js` file (as indicated in [Local Development](#local-development)) and publish your application manually via the [wrangler's pages publish command](https://developers.cloudflare.com/workers/wrangler/commands/#publish-1) instead (but you'll still need to set the `nodejs_compat` flag for your project in the Cloudflare dashboard).

 ## Local development